derekstringer/whereball/FILTERS_DIALOGS_AND_CONFIRMATIONS.md

 **Body:**
 ```
-You're unfavoriting Tennis, but you follow:
+This will also unfollow:
 • Borg
 • Lendl
 • Williams

-They will still be followed, but Tennis won't be starred.
+Are you sure?
 ```

 **Buttons:**
-- [Cancel] - Dismiss, don't unfavorite
+- [Cancel] - Keep everything
-- [OK] - Proceed with unfavoriting
+- [Unfollow All] - Remove sport + all teams/players

-### Logic
+### Logic (Hierarchical Cascade)

 1. When user taps star to unfollow a sport
 2. Check if any followed teams belong to that sport
 3. If yes → Show dialog with list of teams
 4. If no → Just unfollow immediately (no dialog)
-5. On OK → Unfollow sport, leave teams followed
+5. On "Unfollow All" → Unfollow sport AND cascade-unfollow all teams in that sport

+### Why Cascade-Down?

+**Hierarchical Consistency:**
+- Sport contains Teams/Players
+- "I'm done with Tennis" = "I'm done with tennis players"
+- More intuitive than leaving orphaned follows

+**Auto-Star Still Works:**
+- Following Borg → Auto-stars Tennis ✓
+- Unfollowing Tennis → Auto-unfollows Borg ✓
+- Consistent bidirectional relationship

+**Edge Case (Rare):**
+If user wants to unfollow sport but keep specific players:
+1. Unfollow sport (cascades down, removes all)
+2. Immediately re-star desired players
+3. Sport auto-stars again (because players starred)

+This two-step is acceptable for rare edge case.

 ### Implementation Location
 `src/components/ui/filters-v2/SportsSectionV3.tsx` - `handleToggleFollow` function
+`src/components/ui/filters-v2/FiltersSheetV2.tsx` - `handleToggleSportFollow` function

 ---